thondascully/optimal-keyboard-layout/README.md

 > If it doesn't: Press `N` with `R2` and press `O` with `R3`.
 You have to stretch your fingers!
 Even though `N` is supposed to be a comfortable key, this is uncomfortable!

-Solution: when going through the digraphs list, you assign letters which are most commonly paired with it to more comfortable keys.
+Solution: going through the character list in order to assign to a key, assign letters which are most commonly paired with it to more comfortable keys.
+AKA skip to the next ordered comfort placement if the current one does not "align" with the current character's most common pair

 - **Display which letter is used the most between all digraphs.**